sulu/sulu-docs/book/introduction/backend-template.rst

 optimized and your website will be more accessible for users,  search engines or third party applications.

-Here are some of the spearations we did.
+Here are some of the separations we did.

 Template vs. Theme
 ------------------